Irritable bowel syndrome, chronic fatigue syndrome and anorexia nervosa may all have a common origin according to researchers.

 At the moment, the ultimate cause of these illnesses remains a mystery.

-Writing in Medical Hypotheses, Dr Jim Morris from the University Hospitals of Morecambe Bay NHS Trust, Dr Sue Broughton from Biomedical and Life Sciences at Lancaster and Dr Quenton Wessels from Lancaster Medical School say current explanations are unsatisfactory.
+Writing in Medical Hypotheses, Dr Jim Morris from the University Hospitals of Morecambe Bay NHS Trust, Dr Sue Broughton from BLS Old at Lancaster and Dr Quenton Wessels from Lancaster Medical School say current explanations are unsatisfactory.

 “Psychological factors might be important, but are unconvincing as the primary or major cause.